mlang/bmc/sphinx/tutorial.rst

 Contrary to visual music notation, where clefs determine the pitch of a note, braille music uses octave signs to indicate the exact pitch of a note.

+An octave goes from C up to and including B (or H).
+The fourth octave contains what is commonly called `middle C`.

 An octave sign is placed directly in front of a note sign, without any other signs in between.
 The following example shows octave signs 1 through 7 placed in front of a